Skip to content

 1. Download the extension file, which will be a .dll file.

 2. Stop your Rust server!
-Unlike plugins, extensions are not loaded at runtime and require a server restart to take effect.
+Unlike plugins, most extensions are not loaded at runtime and require a server restart to take effect (unless they specifically support reloading).

 3. Navigate to your server's Application extensions directory: /<your_server_directory>/RustDedicated_Data/Managed/.